hzloc/hzloc.github.io/content/posts/realtime-dashboard-restaurant-analytics/index.md

 to see how to build it on your local machine, and run for repeating the project.

 The most important things that made me to choose **grafana** was how easy to reproduce the dashboards using **json** build files.
-Without doing anything, we will see the same dashboard since everything can be provisioned in runtime, and this is a hugo advantage, when you want to share the ready solution for people to try effortlessly!
+Without doing anything, we will see the same dashboard since everything can be provisioned in build time, and this is a huge advantage, especially when you want to share the ready solution for people to try effortlessly!

 ## Final results
 Below you can see the end product